 Transcripts #

 Audio transcription is the process of turning an audio or visual recording into a text document.
 Transcripts make note-taking easier and provide those with audio impairments a way to interact with content.
-Transcripts should include what is being said, audio cues like a cough, and visual information like a head nod.
+Transcripts should include what is being said, who is speaking, and audio cues that give relevant context (e.g. vocal ticks like “um” may be okay to leave out, but “boos” from an audience may be useful to note in the transcript).

 Tip: When writing your transcript, consider the font family, size, and contrast between the text and background to make the text readable.